hngu/leetcode/0653_Two_Sum_IV_-_Input_is_a_BST.md

 -105 <= k <= 105

 ### Solution
+- You can do it in one pass!
+I did this in 3 passes.
 - When I ran with test case [2,2,2] it wasn't a valid input meaning the nodes are definitely unique!
 ```
 # Definition for a binary tree node.